Chinese New Left: Intellectual views

+Some in the Chinese New Left use critical theory, such as postmodernism or postcolonialism, to critique China's market-oriented reforms.

 Social movements

 According to the Financial Times in 2016, several experts estimate that if there were free elections in China, a neo-Maoist candidate would win.
-This Maoist revival movement precedes the tenure of Xi Jinping, whose own revival of Mao-era elements seem to be intended as a conciliatory move towards the neo-Maoists.
+This Maoist revival movement precedes the tenure of CCP General Secretary Xi Jinping, whose own revival of Mao-era elements seem to be intended as a conciliatory move towards the neo-Maoists.
 It is believed that the rising popularity of neo-Maoism is due to the growing economic dislocation and inequality under market reforms and globalisation.

-Critiques of Jiang Zemin's 2001 decision to allow private business people to become party members as "political misconduct" and "ideological confusions" helped fuel the rise of what would become known as the New Left movement.
+Critiques of CCP General Secretary Jiang Zemin's 2001 decision to allow private business people to become party members, referring to the decision as "political misconduct" and "ideological confusions", helped fuel the rise of what would become known as the New Left movement.

-Neo-Maoists first became prominent under Hu Jintao's administration, delivering far-left attacks on CCP policy from websites such as Utopia, or MaoFlag.
-They expanded into a political movement through association with the Chongqing Party Secretary and princeling Bo Xilai, and succeeded in surviving crackdowns.
+Neo-Maoists first became prominent under CCP General Secretary Hu Jintao's administration, delivering far-left attacks on CCP policy from websites such as Utopia, or MaoFlag.
+They expanded into a political movement through association with the Chongqing Party Secretary Bo Xilai, and succeeded in surviving crackdowns.
 It is believed that the CCP leadership is reluctant to eradicate these groups due to their connection with CCP history and ideology.

 Maoism and neo-Maoism have been increasingly popular after the rise of Xi Jinping among millennials and poor Chinese people, and they are more frequently covered by foreign media.
-Due to CCP suppression of proletarian movements and protests, tensions between the party and New Left groups are increasing.